Arithmetic Bias in the Distribution of Mersenne Prime Exponents and the Divisor Structure of p-1: Limitations and Interpretation

-\item The empirical analysis relies on the finite set of currently known Mersenne prime exponents.
-Although the observed effect is statistically detectable, the available sample size remains limited \footnote{At present, only 52 Mersenne primes are known.}.
+therefore represents a finite-scale scaling law associated with the chosen modulus range, rather than an asymptotic identity.
+The proportionality coefficient \(k\) has been calibrated over the complete range \(3<p<10^6\), with additional stratified robustness checks performed at larger exponent scales.
+Likewise, the finite-scale approximation for \(c_2(p)\) has been calibrated over successive exponent ranges up to \(p<10^5\).
+Their use at larger exponent scales therefore relies on extrapolating the observed finite-scale behavior beyond the calibrated ranges and constitutes an additional modeling assumption.
+The observed stability of the measured relation for \(k\), together with the consistency of the measured trend for \(c_2(p)\) across the available exponent ranges, nevertheless provides empirical support for these extrapolations.

-\item Although divisor structure is intrinsic to the exponent and independent of search order, the finite sample of known Mersenne primes reflects computational exploration, and residual selection effects cannot be completely excluded.
+\item The empirical analysis necessarily relies on the finite set of currently known Mersenne prime exponents.\footnote{At present, only 52 Mersenne primes are known.} Although the observed bias remains stable across multiple statistical procedures, the available sample is limited.
+Consequently,

-\item The parameter $S(p)$ measures divisor structure and should be interpreted as a statistical indicator rather than a deterministic predictor of primality.
+should be interpreted as a probabilistic structural indicator rather than as a deterministic predictor of primality.
+Future Mersenne-prime discoveries will provide direct tests of both the persistence of the observed arithmetic bias and the quantitative predictions of the conditioned structural model.

-\item No modification of the classical Wagstaff asymptotic law is proposed.
-The observed effect concerns secondary structural variation within the established asymptotic framework.
+\item The reduced cyclotomic filtering model should not be regarded as the unique possible explanation of the observed arithmetic bias.
+Other arithmetic mechanisms correlated with the divisor structure of \(p-1\), or with related structural parameters, could produce similar finite-scale behavior.
+Distinguishing between competing mechanisms, or deriving a complete structural correction directly from the candidate factorization space, remains an open problem.

 \end{itemize}